Eddie Chen

 -

 Neuroscience.
-We are extraordinarily lacking in deep understanding of our brains and the seemingly basic questions—what is intelligence?
+We are extremely lacking in deep understanding of our brains and the seemingly basic questions: what is intelligence?
 Perhaps understanding the constraints and architecture of our physical brain is the path leading to replicating general intelligence in synthetic systems.

 -